aimms/function-reference/system-interaction/error-handling-functions/errh_attribute.rst

 errh::Attribute
 ===============

-The function :aimms:func:`errh::Attribute` returns the identifier or node in which the error occurred.
+The function :aimms:func:`errh::Attribute` returns the attribute of the identifier or node in which the error occurred.

 .. code-block:: aimms